kadena-io/scalableBFT.github.io/azure/index.md

     tenant=xxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
     ```

-10. Edit the `user_vars.yml` to indicate the number of nodes, region and the size of the VMs.
-See [VM Requirements](#vm-requirements) and [Security Group Requirements](#security-group-requirements) for instance image and security group specifics.
+11. Edit the `user_vars.yml` and fill in required parameters.
+There are 4 parameters: `node_image`, `node_count`, `node_region` and `node_size`. `node_image` is the image name of Kadena Scalable Permissioned Blockchain. `node_count` refers to the number of nodes you'd like to spin up. `node_region` is the region of the node VMs, and needs to be the same as the Ansible monitor VM. `node_size` can be decided based on the scale of project.
+For exploration, we recommend Standard B1s.
+See below as an example:

+        ```
+        node_image: Kadena Community Edition, v1.1.4.0
+        node_count: 4
+        node_region: East US
+        node_size: Standard_B1s

+        ```

     You are now ready to start using the Ansible playbooks!

 ## Ansible Playbooks